eyun221/xbazel/README.md

 ### Thease libraries are all open source libraries from github, let's thanks for their great job!

+## If you love this project, please star it, thanks!

 ### Library List
 - boost
 - gflags